Q: I want a portrait done. Do you have a studio?

 A: Glad you asked.
 Check out the Galleries here on the website.

-Q: How much does this cost and how would I pay you?
+Q: What are your fees and how do I pay you?

-A: I get paid in two stages: The shoot is $150 dollars, payable at my studio by cash, cheque, or e-mail transfer; and the Flash Drive of photos, ready 7 to 10 days later, is $100 and payable when you come for it.
+A: I get paid in two stages: $100 for the shoot, payable at my studio in cash, by cheque, or e-transfer; and $100 for a flash drive of images, ready 7 to 10 days later, payable when you come for it.

 Q: I have more questions.